 - 5 ounces canned evaporated milk

 - Add the onions and garlic to the pot and raise the heat to medium low.
-Saute, stirring occasionally, until the onions are soft and translucent, about 5 minutes.
+Sauté, stirring occasionally, until the onions are soft and translucent but not browned, about 5 minutes.

 - Reduce the heat to low.
 Put the lid on the pot and simmer for 20 minutes, stirring occasionally so the sauce does not burn on the bottom.